 Given the above considerations, it does not seem to me like an AI’s speed of learning would necessarily be strongly interaction-constrained.

-Thus, it looks that even though an AI couldn’t make a single superplan for world conquest right from the beginning, it could still have a superhuman ability to adapt and learn from changing and novel situations, and react to those faster than its human adversaries.
-From the outside, the end result might not look particularly different from a 'classic' hard takeoff scenario.
-As an analogy, experts playing most games can't precompute a winning strategy right from the first move either, but they can still react and adapt to the game's evolving situation better than a novice can, enabling them to win.
+Thus, it looks that even though an AI system couldn’t make a single superplan for world conquest right from the beginning, it could still have a superhuman ability to adapt and learn from changing and novel situations, and react to those faster than its human adversaries.
+As an analogy, experts playing most games can’t precompute a winning strategy right from the first move either, but they can still react and adapt to the game’s evolving situation better than a novice can, enabling them to win.10

-Many of the hypothetical advantages – such as a larger working memory and the ability to consider more possibilities at once – that an AI might have seem to depend on available computing power.
+Many of the hypothetical advantages – such as a larger working memory, the ability to consider more possibilities at once, and the ability to practice on many training instances in parallel – that AI might have seem to depend on available computing power.
 Thus the amount of hardware the AI had at its disposal could limit its capabilities, but there exists the possibility of developing better-optimized algorithms by initially specializing in fields such as programming and theoretical computer science, which the AI might become very good at.

 One consideration which we have not yet properly addressed is the technology landscape at the time when the AI arrives (Tomasik 2014/2016, sec.
 7).
 If a general AI can be developed, then various forms of sophisticated narrow AI will also be in existence.
 Some of them could be used to detect and react to a general AI, and tools such as sophisticated personal profiling for purposes of social manipulation will likely already be in existence.
 Considering how these influence the considerations discussed here is an important question, but one which is outside the scope of this article.